 Though it’s virtually impossible to be happy all of the time, contentment is always within reach.
 Getting worked up over a traffic jam or a long line in the supermarket is useless; acceptance of the situation mitigates anger and teaches patience.

-Writes behavioral science professor Paul Dolan in Happiness by Design, “It’s actually quite easy to be miserable when our beliefs and behavior conflict, when we set lofty expectations about ourselves, or when we can’t even accept ourselves in the first place.
+Behavioral science professor Paul Dolan, author of Happiness by Design, writes, “It’s actually quite easy to be miserable when our beliefs and behavior conflict, when we set lofty expectations about ourselves, or when we can’t even accept ourselves in the first place.
 You are happiest when you have a balance between pleasure and purpose.”